cosimoNigro/agnpy/docs/spectra.rst

 - :class:`~agnpy.spectra.ExpCutoffPowerLaw`.

-Additionaly, an :class:`~agnpy.spectra.InterpolatedDistribution` is available to interpolate an array of densities and Lorentz factors (e.g. you might have obtained an electron distribution from a software performing the time evolution of the particles accounting for acceleration and energy losses).
+Additionaly, an :class:`~agnpy.spectra.InterpolatedDistribution` is available to interpolate an array of densities and Lorentz factors.
+This might be useful if you have obtained an electron distribution from another software (e.g. performing the time evolution of the particles distribution accounting for acceleration and energy losses) and want to use this result in ``agnpy``.

 Since ``v0.3.0``, ``agnpy`` includes both electrons and protons energy distributions.